jlchan/jlchan.github.io/_pages/research.md

 Discretely entropy stable methods aim to restore stability while maintaining high order accuracy by ensuring that numerical solutions satisfy a physically consistent entropy inequality.
 This entropy inequality serves as a generalization of the conservation or dissipation of energy to nonlinear PDEs, and ensures that the numerical solution does not blow up so long as the solution is physical (e.g. positive density, pressure).

-Below is a plot of density at times .3 and .7 for a horizontally periodic version of a compressible inviscid weak shock-vortex interaction from [**Shu**](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19980007543.pdf).
+Below is a plot of density at times .3 and .7 for a horizontally periodic version of a compressible inviscid weak shock-vortex interaction from [**Shu** (1998)](https://ntrs.nasa.gov/archive/nasa/casi.ntrs.nasa.gov/19980007543.pdf).
 The solution is computed using an entropy stable method on a quadrilateral mesh of 100-by-50 elements of polynomial degree 4.
 No regularization is applied apart from a consistent [interface dissipation](https://www.sciencedirect.com/science/article/pii/S0021999116306477), yet the solution remains stable in the presence of the shock.

 <img src="../files/shockVortexTp3.png" width="450" />    <img src="../files/shockVortexTp7.png" width="450" />